Lehmer code

 In mathematics and in particular in combinatorics, the Lehmer code is a particular way to encode each possible permutation of a sequence of n numbers.
 It is an instance of a scheme for numbering permutations and is an example of an inversion table.

-The Lehmer code is named in reference to Derrick Henry Lehmer, but the code had been known since 1888 at least.
+The Lehmer code is named in reference to D. H. Lehmer, but the code had been known since 1888 at least.